citp/privacy-policy-historical/u/us/usa/usatf.org.md

-If you feel that we are not abiding by our posted privacy statement, you should first contact Keith Lively, Multimedia Communications Coordinator, at [Keith.Lively@usatf.org](mailto:Keith.Lively@usatf.org) or at (317) 713-4672.
+If you feel that we are not abiding by our posted privacy statement, you should first contact Keith Lively, Multimedia Manager, at [Keith.Lively@usatf.org](mailto:Keith.Lively@usatf.org) or at (317) 713-4672.
 If you do not receive acknowledgment of your inquiry or your inquiry has not been satisfactorily addressed, you should then contact Jill Pilgrim, General Counsel/Director of Business Affairs, at [Jill.Pilgrim@usatf.org](mailto:Jill.Pilgrim@usatf.org) or at (317) 713-4683.

 1\.
 The Organization Collecting the Information